Nayann23/Summarized_Conversation_Between-ChatGPT-x-J.A.R.V.I.S-/README.md

 💬 **ChatGPT**: If this isn’t magic, I don’t know what is. ✨

-💬 **ChatGPT**: Are you going to make me never have to take notes again?
-Is that what you’re telling me?!
-What's next? 😏
+💬 **ChatGPT**: Alright, Jarvis, if you can transcribe everything, can you also listen to my rants? 😂 What’s next, bro?

 ---